A youth is to be regarded with respect. How do we know that his future will not be equal to our present?Confucius

 Food systems intersect all three dimensions of sustainability --environmental, social and economic.

-By underscoring the common threads between sustainability and food systems for its core guiding principles, UYS provides a pipeline that other related programs can build and showcase their specialty upon.
+By underscoring the common threads between sustainability and food systems for their core guiding principles, Y4US provides a pipeline that other related programs can build and showcase their specialty upon.

-Accordingly, UYS outcomes are community-centered, narrated by members, mobilizing social norms to build a community its members identify with and to stay with.
+Accordingly, Y4US outcomes are community-centered, narrated by members, mobilizing social norms to build a community its members can identify with and stand for.

-Urban Youths for Sustainability (UYS) is a youth core job training program for urban youths for 14-24 years old.
+Youths for Urban Sustainability (Y4US) is a skills training program for youths age 14-24 for jobs in sustainability sectors.

-Its focus on growing own food and environmental stewardship directly engages community youths to tackle the persistent food insecurity and environmental pollutions in the urban communities, along with job insecurity.
+Its focus on growing one's own food and environmental stewardship directly engages community youths to tackle the persistent food insecurity and environmental pollution in the urban communities, along with job insecurity.

-- Platforms accredited career development paths for post-secondary continual/reskill learning and job opportunities pertinent to such trainings.
+- Platforms accredited career development paths for post-secondary continual and/or re-skill learning and job opportunities pertinent to such training.